Bjarne-AAU/MonteCarloLocalization/report.md

 We implemented two motion models which are based on the motion sensor and its noise:

   * The first model uses the motion vector itself to propagate the density or particles.
-    The uncertainty of the new position is modeled by adding Gaussian noise to its final position.
+    The uncertainty of the new position is modelled by adding Gaussian noise to its final position.
   * The second model uses the odometry measurements to compute a new position.
     Here, the density or particles are moved based on the rotation and translation of the robot and the uncertainty is modeled independently for the rotation and translation by a Gaussian noise.